-We stay at band filling $n=17/24$, at which the Fermi level of free electrons passes through the flat band, as shown in the tight-binding band dispersion displayed in Fig. \ref{fig1}c.
-The presence of flat band at Fermi level gives rise to divergent bare susceptibilities at wave vector $\bq=0$, and consequently leads to colinear FM at any infinitesimal $U$.
-Though the spins in the studied model have global SU(2) symmetry, we restrict, for simplicity, the spins to order along $c$ axis, in connection to FeGe.
+We stay at band filling $n=17/24$, at which the Fermi level of free electrons passes through the flat band, as shown in the tight-binding band dispersion in Fig. \ref{fig1}c.
+The presence of flat band at Fermi level gives rise to divergent bare susceptibilities at wave vector $\bq=0$, and consequently leads to collinear FM at any infinitesimal $U$.
+Though spins in the studied model have global SU(2) symmetry, we restrict them to order along the $c$-axis, in connection to FeGe.
 Consequently, bond orders $\chiup_{x,ij}$ and $\chiup_{y,ij}$ vanish on all bonds.
 It is thus more convenient to define the spin-dependent bonds, $\chiup^\sigma_{ij} = {1\over 2}(\chiup^0_{ij} +\sigma \chiup^z_{ij})$, which we use hereinafter.
-Furthermore, we consider the quantum states described by the Hamiltonian in Eq. (\ref{HMF}) to be periodic with an enlarged $2a_0 \times 2a_0$ unit cell, which allows investigations on the interplay between $\bq=0$ magnetism and $2a_0 \times 2a_0$ CDW.
+Furthermore, we consider quantum states described by the Hamiltonian in Eq. (\ref{HMF}) to be periodic with an enlarged $2a_0 \times 2a_0$ unit cell, which allows investigations on the interplay between $\bq=0$ magnetism and $2a_0 \times 2a_0$ CDWs.
 In addition, we focus on states invariant under $C_6$ rotation and satisfying the current continuity condition \cite{Dong-PRB23}, which implies that there are, independently, two lattice sites, three nn bonds, and three nnn bonds within each $2a_0 \times 2a_0$ enlarged unit cell.
 In order to obtain all the possible states, we use different initial conditions for solving the self-consistent equations numerically.
-When multiple converged states exist for a given set of Coulomb interactions, we compare the state energies to determine the true mean-field ground state.
+When multiple converged states exist for a given set of interactions, we compare the state energies to determine the true mean-field ground state.